DR Fund Evaluation: Overview of the Return on Investment From the DR Fund As of March 2004 Footnote 1

-Between 1998 and 2002, Dispute Prevention and Resolution Services (DRS) at the Department of Justice managed the disbursement of $6.9 million in funding for DR “seed projects”2.
+Between 1998 and 2002, Dispute Prevention and Resolution Services (DRS) at the Department of Justice managed the disbursement of $6.9 million in funding for DR “seed projects” Footnote 2.
 To date, seven of the 51 DR Fund project recipients have provided DRS with firm cost savings data on their respective projects.
 Based on this incomplete evaluation data, we have identified over $6.884 million in cost savings as directly related to these projects.

 The DR Fund sought to achieve four measurable results: funded organizations would reduce costs and time spent in managing disputes; parties to disputes would experience increased satisfaction with resolution outcomes; funded organizations would foster further internal DR developments; and, funded projects would serve as catalysts and/or models for other organizations.
-The follow-up research that DRS has undertaken demonstrates that the DR Fund has achieved impressive results, almost uniformly3.
+The follow-up research that DRS has undertaken demonstrates that the DR Fund has achieved impressive results, almost uniformly Footnote 3.

 The most notable result, the $6.884 million in estimated savings, is very significant as it represents a “snapshot” of estimated cost savings from 1998 to 2003.
 We expect the DR systems now in place will continue to reap considerable cost savings for years to come.

 Summary of DR Fund Recipients That Have Quantified Cost Savings:

 The CHRT received $63,990 from the DR Fund.
 The cost savings it identifies are based on the reduction in the number of hearing days due to the CHRT mediation program, less all costs incurred to settle complaints through that program.
 The CHRT saved approximately 242 hearing days from 1998 to the end of August 2003, and it reports cost savings of approximately $957,000 Footnote 4.

 - Fisheries and Oceans (DFO) Office of Early Conflict Resolution